joostkremers/ebib/docs/ebib-manual.md

 and editor fields entirely, because if your databases are large, gathering the completion candidates can be a bit slow.
 Set the option `ebib-edit-author/editor-without-completion` to disable completion.

-Note that if you’re adding a new entry, Ebib automatically puts you in the entry buffer after you’ve typed the entry key: you don’t have to type `e` to move to the entry buffer.
-When creating a new entry, you should set the `type` field first, because the `type` field determines which other fields are available for an entry.
-After editing a field, Ebib puts you on the next field.
-This is convenient if you’re creating a new entry and need to fill out several fields in a row.

 If you’re done editing the fields of the entry, type `q` to move focus back to the index buffer.
 (Note: keys may have different functions in